doctrine/mongodb-odm/UPGRADE-1.3.md

  * Using more than one class-level document annotation (e.g. `@Document`, `@MappedSuperclass`) is deprecated and will throw an exception in 2.0.
    Classes should only be annotated with a single document annotation.
+ * The `dropDups` option on the `@Index` annotation was deprecated and will be dropped without replacement in 2.0.
+This functionality is no longer available.

 ### XML mappings